praekeltfoundation/vumi-jssandbox-toolkit/docs/tutorial/index.rst

 By the end of this tutorial, you will be able to:

-- Know how to use Sandbox skeleton
+- Understand the structure of a sandbox application repository
-- Write Sandbox app
+- Write a sandbox application
 - Write tests
-- Know how to make HTTP request
+- Know how to make an HTTP request from a sandbox application
 - Do translations
-- Promises
+- Translate your application into other languages
-- Deploying to VumiGo
+- Deploy your application to Vumi Go

 Other documentation